darchr/gem5art/docs/disks.md

 ## Introduction

-We provide guide to help you create gem5-compatible disk images with Ubuntu Server installed.
-We make use of packer to do this which makes use of a .json template files to build and configure a disk image.
+This section discusses an automated way of creating gem5-compatible disk images with Ubuntu server installed.
+We make use of packer to do this which makes use of .json template files to build and configure a disk image.
 These template files can be configured to build a disk image with specific benchmarks installed.

 ## Build a Simple Disk Image with Packer